Air Quality Update

 When air quality is between 1-100 (Good and Moderate), program coordinators will decide when and how to modify activities.

-Measurements above 150 (Unhealthy to Hazardous) will result in possible cancellation camps.
-In the event that the AQI is hovering around 150 but the forecast is calling for a clearing then we may still host camps.
+Measurements above 150 (Unhealthy to Hazardous) will most likely result in cancellation of outdoor camps.
+If class is happening at Skyliner Lodge, we may host the class inside rather than outside.
+In the event that the AQI is hovering around 150 but the forecast is calling for a clearing then we may still host outdoor camps.
 If the air quality is 150 or higher in the morning and it is forecasted to stay the same or get worse, we will cancel camps for the day.
+Classes will be cancelled for programs that have kids who are under five years-old.

 Measurements above 200 (Hazardous) will result in mandatory closure of all outdoor activities.